Srinjan03112001/FB-Search-Scraper/README.md

    gecko driver to use it in the code.
 4. **Run the Script:**

-    Execute the script `Facebook Scraper.ipynb` with Python using jupyter notebook or google colab.
+    Execute the script `Facebook Scraper.ipynb` with Python using jupyter notebook.

 5. **Output:**